rfinnie/dsari/doc/configuration.md

 The maximum number of seconds to wait for a run to finish.
 If reached, the run will be sent a SIGTERM.
-If the run does not exit within 60 seconds of the SIGTERM, it will be sent a SIGKILL.
+If the run does not exit within "max_execution_grace" seconds of the SIGTERM, it will be sent a SIGKILL.

 Default: null (wait forever)

+    "max_execution_grace": 60.0

+The number of seconds to wait after a SIGTERM before the run is sent a SIGKILL.
+If "max_execution" is set and reached, the run will be sent a SIGTERM.
+If the run does not exit within this number of seconds of the SIGTERM, it will be sent a SIGKILL.

+Default: 60.0

     "concurrency_groups": ["group-a", "group-b"]